onekin1225/Gideon-1.0/README.md

 # Gideon
 ## Info
-This bot is made for my own server - you cannot use it as stand alone because of hardcoded stuff.
-Neither is this multi guild
+This bot is made for my own server - you cannot use it as stand alone!

 *Made in javascript with Discord.JS*